coleellis/howto-radare2/introduction.md

 # Introduction

+This section covers the basics of using `radare2`: finding the help pages for each module, the basic command format for each command, and using expressions.

 ## Help Commands

 I don't think there exists anyone that knows every `radare2` command by heart.
 Thankfully, `radare2` has a well-built help system.